sauhard22/sendx-frontend-iec2020097/README.md

 ### 🏃 Run the Vue Web App

-- Go to the director asdasd (you can go manually or)
+- Go to the directory sendx-frontend-iec2020097 (you can go manually or)
 ```bash
 cd..
 ```